 Mission and History

-Now in its twelfth year, Saint John Paul II Catholic Academy was established as a new pilot for transforming Catholic education in Boston under the direction of Cardinal Seán P. O’Malley, OFM Cap.
+Now in its fifteenth year, Saint John Paul II Catholic Academy was established as a new pilot for transforming Catholic education in Boston under the direction of Cardinal Seán P. O’Malley, OFM Cap.
 A legacy school of St. Angela, St. Ann, St. Gregory, St. Mark, St. Kevin, St. Margaret, Blessed Mother Teresa, St. Peter, and St. William parishes, the Academy is a Roman Catholic preschool through grade 8 school located on three campuses in the Dorchester neighborhood of Boston.

-Saint John Paul II Catholic Academy encourages students to grow in faith and knowledge in a safe, nurturing, structured and culturally diverse environment.
-Our challenging and rich academic and fine arts curriculum helps our students to develop the essential skills to become productive, responsible global citizens and positive young men and women who possess a love of God, of learning and of service to others.
+Saint John Paul II Catholic Academy encourages students to grow in faith and knowledge in a safe, nurturing, structured, and culturally diverse environment.
+Our challenging and rich academic and fine arts curriculum helps our students to develop the essential skills to become productive, responsible global citizens and positive young men and women who possess a love of God, of learning, and of service to others.

-Now in its tenth year, Saint John Paul II Catholic Academy was founded by the Campaign for Catholic Schools in the new regional model of urban Catholic education, which calls for enhanced academic and faith formation curricula, extensive professional development for teachers, upgraded technology, improved school facilities, and governance by a predominantly lay board.
+Now in its 15th year, Saint John Paul II Catholic Academy was founded by the Campaign for Catholic Schools in the new regional model of urban Catholic education, which calls for enhanced academic and faith formation curricula, extensive professional development for teachers, upgraded technology, improved school facilities, and governance by a predominantly lay board.

 Through the initial planning stages of this regional design, input from teachers, parents, parishioners and students was considered.
 Along with the Board of Trustees and the new school management team, all agreed that the newly formed Academy would offer: